 It wasn’t just a desire to please that caused me to go with the tissue and tape idea the next time I had to dress a (probably barely perceptible) finger wound.
 I genuinely thought it was a good idea.
 Of course, I was eight.

 I didn’t understand my parents’ annoyance when I revealed the source of my anti-band-aid campaign.
 Eventually I tired of it.
-We were more likely than not to be out of scotch tape.
+We were more likely to be out of scotch-tape than band-aids.

 As time went by and Grandma’s mental state deteriorated further, my sister and I became privy to more stories about her.
 One of the manifestations of her illness was that Grandma’s love for her only child, my dad, bordered on obsessive.